Once the approvals required for your clinical study have been obtained, the practical work on the study can start.

 For multi-centre studies, it is important to consider the data collection format and to state clearly how data will be generated, by specifying clearly the methods to be used and by defining units and number of decimals, as well as how lack of data shall be registered in order to ensure data is comparable and to facilitate the analysis work.
 In most cases, the identity of the study participants shall not be shown in the data collection form; instead, names shall be replaced by a unique study code.
 A list linking the identity of study participants to their unique study codes shall be drawn up in the event it is necessary to link data to patient identity.

 What applies for changes to the study protocol after approval?

-If you make any significant change to an application that has been approved by the Ethical Review Agency, you must apply to have this change approved before it is implemented.
+If you make any significant change to an application that has been approved by the Ethical Review Authority, you must apply to have this change approved before it is implemented.
 An application for a change shall be made in Prisma, describing the planned changed and its purpose.
 If the change is significant, for example a change to the study design, the study hypothesis or the group of study participants taking part, an entirely new application for ethical review is required.
 What constitutes a significant change must be determined from case to case.
-More information can be found on the website of the Ethical Review Agency (in Swedish).
+More information can be found on the website of the Ethical Review Authority (in Swedish).

 Specific rules for medicines or medical devices